project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_org_add_user.md

 2. API Key to access Sunbird APIs.
 To create an API key refer [How to generate a Sunbird API key](../developer-docs/how-to-guide/generate_apikey/)

 3. Software that can make API calls like curl or [POSTMAN](https://www.getpostman.com/docs/v6/postman/api_documentation/intro_to_api_documentation)
+4. generating user token [How to generate x-authenticated-user-token] (developer-docs/how-to-guide/how_to_create_user_auth_token/)

-4. The root organization and sub-organizations created and their **organsationId** and root organization's **channel** readily available
+5. The root organization and sub-organizations created and their **organsationId** and available

-5. The user account created in the root-organization and **userId** readily available
+6. The user account created in the root-organization and **userId** readily available

 ### Taskflow